michalvankodev/michalvankodev-site/_posts/blog/2022-02-28-semi-functional-error-handling.md

 ## API design

 As it is not a classic web server application I had to come up with slightly different error handling as we are used to.
 I've been trying to find a semi-functional API with all the good practices described in my [guide on error handling](https://michalvanko.dev/blog/2020-12-09-guide-on-error-handling).
 The main goal is to not let users be presented with internal information about errors.
 We want to show user-friendly messages instead.
-I call the API semi-functional as **I didn't want to use monads** and go 100% functional.
+I call this API semi-functional as **I didn't want to use monads** and go 100% functional.
 We use simple asynchronous functions to handle interactions.
 The goal is to handle errors that are expected.
 Unexpected errors should still be thrown and caught by an _"Error boundary"_ around the whole app that will handle and log the error.

 ## Error types

 Let's create 2 types of `Error`s that all the other `Error`s can be extended from.
-These will allow us to distinguish if the thrown `Error` might be presented to the user.
-We want to handle `InternalError`s in a differently.
-We might log them to the different logs or trigger alarms before we convert them to a different `PublishableError`.
+These will allow us to distinguish if the thrown `Error` should be presented to the user.
+We want to handle `InternalError`s differently.
+We might log them to different logs or trigger alarms before we convert them to a different `PublishableError`.

 ```typescript
 export class PublishableError extends Error {